-Α В С D Completene ss of post Addresses all parts of question; meets and did not exceed limit; comprehensive response Addresses all parts of question; respectable length & did not exceed limit; somewhat comprehensive Addresses some parts of question; shorter length; incomplete post Rarely addresses question; far too short or far too long; incomplete post Clarity of post Clear and concise posts; grammatically correct with rare misspellings Clear, but can be more concise; a few grammatical or spelling errors Somewhat clear, but with significant number of errors in spelling and Unclear, poor spelling and grammar in most posts grammar Critical engagement with class material (lectures, readings) Thoughtful; opinions and ideas are substantiated with class material and additional resources; active reflection & questioning; obvious integration with one's ministry context Thoughtful; opinions and ideas are occasionally substantiated with class material; some reflection & questioning; some integration with one's ministry context Less thoughtful; opinions and ideas are sometimes substantiated with class material; insufficient reflection & questioning; less integration with one's ministry context Opinions and ideas are not substantiated with class material; no reflection & questioning; no integration with one's ministry context
+Clarity of post Clear and concise posts; grammatically correct with rare misspellings Clear, but can be more concise; a few grammatical or spelling errors Somewhat clear, but with significant number of errors in spelling and grammar Unclear, poor spelling and grammar in most posts Critical engagement with class material (lectures, readings) Thoughtful; opinions and ideas are substantiated with class material and additional resources; active reflection & questioning; obvious integration with one's ministry context Thoughtful; opinions and ideas are occasionally substantiated with class material; some reflection & questioning; some integration with one's ministry context Less thoughtful; opinions and ideas are sometimes substantiated with class material; insufficient reflection & questioning; less integration with one's ministry context Opinions and ideas are not substantiated with class material; no reflection & questioning; no integration with one's ministry context

 3. Reflective Paper on Spiritual Practices for Pastoral Leaders.
-Due week 4.
-10% of final grade.
+Due week 5 (Oct.
+11).
+15% of final grade.

-Write a 3-page reflective paper on spirituality for pastoral leaders.
+Write a 5-page reflective paper on spirituality for pastoral leaders.

 - What does pastoral spirituality look like?
-Is it distinct from the spiritual practices of other Christians? - How does one's sense of call and vision influence spiritual practices? - Left unchecked, what "shadow side" of pastoral leadership (dramatic, suspicious, detached, depressive, compulsive) might you project upon a congregation?
+Is it distinct from the spiritual practices of other Christians? - How does one's sense of call and vision influence spiritual practices? - Left unchecked, what "shadow side" of pastoral leadership (dramatic, suspicious, detached, depressive, compulsive) might you project upon a congregation? - In light of recent pastoral leadership scandals in Canada and the global church, what are some helpful ways to guard against and address clergy sexual abuse? - What practices can help nurture and energize pastoral spirituality?

-Make good use of Shawchuck and Heuser, chapters 1-7.
+Make good use of Shawchuck and Heuser (chapters 1-7) and the handout on "Facing Clergy Sexual Abuse: The Cost of Lost Integrity").
 Submit your paper by uploading it to the Class page in the appropriate location.
 This assignment is related to Outcome #1.